Complete Guide on Building Your Own PC (Part 1)

 Choosing a CPU

 The last question asked above doesn't seem like an important question but it does drive the choice of motherboard and the CPU, and the other components to a lesser extent.
 There are two main CPU manufacturers for desktop PC - Intel and AMD.
-Both produce excellent CPU's and today the main deciding factor between them is price.
-Intel are generally a lot more expensive for a comparable AMD processor.
-You can go with whatever your budget allows, personally I always go for AMD and have done for at least the last 20 years.
+Both produce excellent CPUs and today the main deciding factor between them is price.
+Intel is generally a lot more expensive than a comparable AMD processor.
+You can go with whatever your budget allows, personally, I always go for AMD and have done for at least the last 20 years.
 When choosing a CPU the main things to compare are the number of cores and the core speed.
-These are usually stated as 3.2Ghz (clock speed = 3.2 Ghz - 3.2 billion operations per second) and number of cores stated as Quad Core (4 cores) or just 6 core.
+These are usually stated as 3.2Ghz (clock speed = 3.2 Ghz - 3.2 billion operations per second) and the number of cores is stated as Quad Core (4 cores) or just 6 cores.

 Choosing a Motherboard